HobnobMancer/cazy_webscraper/README.md

 `--nodelete_cache` - When called, content in the existing cache dir will **not** be deleted.
 Default: False (existing content is deleted).

 `--outdir`, `-o` - Output directory to write out downloaded protein structure files to.
 Default is to write out the downloaded structure files to the current working directory.

+`--overwrite` - Overwrite existing structure files with the same PDB accession as files being downloaded.
+Default false, do not overwrite existing files.

 `--retries`, `-r` - Define the number of times to retry making a connection to CAZy if the connection should fail.
 Default: 10.